geoalgo/slurmpilot/README.md

 # Slurmpilot

-Slurmpilot is a python library to launch experiments in Slurm from the confort of your local machine.
+Slurmpilot is a python library to launch experiments in Slurm from the comfort of your local machine.
 The library aims to take care of things such as sending remote code for execution, calling slurm, finding good places to write logs and accessing status from your jobs.

 The key features are: